Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Open questions and future directions

 \subsection{Symplectic resolutions and singularities}

 In view of our results and the flexibility of symplectic singularities, as well as the relationships between multiplicative and additive quiver varieties, we propose the following: \begin{conj} Every multiplicative quiver variety is a symplectic singularity. \end{conj} Note that a product of Poisson varieties is a symplectic singularity if and only if each of the factors is (because normality and being symplectic on the smooth locus have this property, and in the definition of symplectic singularity it is equivalent to check the extension property for one or all resolutions of singularities).
 Therefore the conjecture reduces to the case of factors appearing in Theorem \ref{t:decompo}, and if (*) holds, to the case $\alpha \in \Sigma_{q,\theta} \cup \N_{\geq 2} \Sigma^{\text{iso}}_{q,\theta}$ by Proposition \ref{p:decomp-refine}.
-If Question \ref{q:ds-iso} additionally has an affirmative answer, (e.g., in the presence of Conjecture \ref{conj:cy2}), then we can furthermore reduce to the case $\alpha \in \Sigma_{q,\theta}$.
+If Conjecture \ref{conj:cb-decomp} holds, then we can furthermore reduce to the case $\alpha \in \Sigma_{q,\theta}$.
+In that case, by Theorem \ref{t:char-gg0}, the only issue is normality, which would be implied if the variety is formally locally an additive one, as predicted by Conjecture \ref{conj:cy2} and the discussion thereafter.

 Next, we ask to what extent the property of having a symplectic resolution is equivalent to the same property for the factors. \begin{ques} (i) Is it true that $\mm_{q,\theta}(Q,\alpha)$ admits a symplectic resolution if and only if each of the factors $\mm_{q,\theta}(Q,\beta^{(i)})$ does?